 Eight Pillar Programme

 The Eight Pillar self-assessment programme is an integral part of the SMART Quality Assurance Programme.
-The Eight Pillar programme has been designed to concisely & clearly provide the minimum standards expected at a Menzies Business Unit.
+The Eight Pillar programme has been designed to concisely & clearly provide the minimum standards expected at a company business unit.

 A senior executive (custodian) has been appointed for each pillar to ensure the standards remain relevant, appropriately reviewed and renewed.
-The Internal Audit Dept. will liaise and coordinate with the appointed custodian to ensure policies are aligned and meet business objectives.
+Group Quality will liaise and coordinate with the appointed custodian to ensure policies are aligned and meet business objectives.
 Further details on the 8 Pillar programme can be found in QAM 3.4.4

 Five Star Review